yonexbat/PostgreSQLMsSqlMigrationTool/README.md

 ### Step 4

 Go to project (folder) *Application*.
 Open file *appsettings.json* and set connection strings for SourceDatabase and DestinationDatabase.
 Then add a
 *migration-item* for each table you want to migrate.
+If the col-mappings are not set, the tool will try to map the columns.
+The names have to be identical (case-insensitive).
+The order of the columns is not important.
+The tool will try to map the columns by name.
+If the column names are different, you have to set the col-mappings.

+    {
+      "ConnectionStrings": {
+        "SourceDatabase": "Server=tcp:someval.database.windows.net,1433;Initial Catalog=somedb;Persist Security Info=False;User ID=someuser;Password=SomePW;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;",
+        "DestinationDatabase": "Host=auroraclustername.cluster-something.eu-central-1.rds.amazonaws.com;Username=postgres;Password=something;Database=somedb"
+      },

+      "Migration": {
+        "Name": "Migrate employee application",
+        "SourceDbTech": "mssql",
+        "DestinationDbTech":  "pgsql",
+        "MigrationItems": [
+          {
+            "SourceTableName": "SampleTable",
+            "DestinationTableName": "sampletable"
+          }
+        ]
+      }
+    }

 > Note: add connection strings to user-secrets.

+Here a sample with col-mappings:

     {
       "ConnectionStrings": {